-- Traffic: People who currently live or work in close proximity to the CCLT could experience an increase in vehicle/pedestrian traffic when a cruise ship is docked at the terminal.
-Such congestion would occur more frequently and could worsen as the number and size of ships able to berth at the terminal increase.
-Chapter B14 (Transport) found that construction works associated with the wharf redevelopment for the Cairns Cruise Liner Terminal would have negligible impacts on the external transport network.
-It also found that the operations of the CCLT would have negligible impacts on the external transport network.
-However some refinement of internal facilities and management associated with pedestrian and bus/taxi provisions are recommended to improve safety and functionality at the terminal.
-This may reduce any local congestion experienced by residents or workers in the area. - Air Quality: Chapter B10 (Noise and Vibration) found that exceedances of criteria predicted due to the wharf construction activities are likely due to the conservatism of the model and can be mitigated.
-The use of fuel oil by cruise ships when berthed at the wharf is predicted to cause exceedances of two criteria in both the 2028 baseline scenario and the 2028 project scenario.
-However as the International Maritime Organisation has mandated the use of low Sulphur fuels and /or exhaust scrubbers by international shipping after 1^t January 2020.
-These will be adopted by Australian Authorities and consequently criterion compliance is expected.
-The criterion would be met by marine diesel use at berth, and this is therefore recommended as a mitigation measure.
-Dust deposition levels from shipping are predicted to be within under the nuisance criterion but deposition of diesel soot may accumulate over time and be observable due its dark colour.
-It is noted that the Cruise industry is fitting exhaust scrubbers to new ships and retrofitting current ships expected to be operating after 2020.

-The use of diesel fuelled backhoe dredge and associated barge will avoid potential criterion exceedance when operating near the wharf are.
+• Air Quality: The Air Quality Assessment (Ask, 2017) found that exceedances of criteria predicted due to the wharf construction activities are likely due to the conservatism of the model and can be mitigated.
+The use of fuel oil by cruise ships when berthed at the wharf is predicted to cause exceedances of two criteria in both the 2028 baseline scenario and the 2028 project scenario, however as the International Maritime Organisation (IMO) has mandated the use of low sulfur fuels and or exhaust scrubbers by international shipping after 1st January 2020, which will be adopted by Australian authorities, criterion compliance is expected.
+The criterion would be met if marine diesel was used at berth, and this is therefore recommended as a mitigation measure.
+Dust deposition levels from shipping are predicted to be under the nuisance criterion but deposition of diesel soot may accumulate over time and be observable due its dark colour, however the IMO regulations will result in low soot emissions by cruise ships after 2020.
+It is noted that the Cruising industry is already fitting exhaust scrubbers to new ships and retrofitting current ships expected to be operating after 2020.
+The use of diesel by the backhoe dredge and associated barge will prevent potential criterion exceedances when operating near the wharf area.

-In summary, there was found to be low risk of air quality impacts associated with the project provided the recommendations for mitigation are implemented.
+In summary, there was found to be low risk to air quality associated with the project provided the recommendations for mitigation were implemented.

-- Visual Impacts: Visual impacts associated with the operation of the project have been assessed Chapter B12 (Landscape and Visual). - Visual impacts were identified as likely to be short-term (dredging and landside construction) or transient (larger ships). - Only minor visual intrusion from barge movements associated with moving material to the Tingira Street DMPA was identified as likely, and these would be temporary only.
+Visual Impacts: Visual impacts associated with the operation of the project have been assessed by Cardno (2017).
+Visual impacts were identified as likely to be short-term (dredging and landside construction) or transient (larger ships).

+Only minor visual intrusion from barge movements associated with moving material to the Tingira Street DMPA was identified as likely, and these would be temporary only.
 Where feasible, construction plant, materials and machinery would be screened behind fencing or located to minimise visual impacts.
 Lighting of compounds and works sites would be restricted to agreed hours and in accordance with a Construction Environmental Management Plan.
 Directed lighting would be used at the wharf construction site to minimise glare and light spill.
 Regular maintenance of site hoarding and perimeter site areas would be undertaken, including the prompt removal of graffiti.
-The management of dredging activities themselves would minimise the potential for visual intrusion from dredging operations and dredge plumes. - The main long-term outcome of the CSD project, in terms of visible changes within the viewshed, was assessed as likely to be an increase in the number and size of cruise ships.
+The management of dredging activities themselves would minimise the potential for visual intrusion from dredging operations and dredge plumes.

+The main long-term outcome of the CSD project, in terms of visible changes within the viewshed, was assessed as likely to be an increase in the number and size of cruise ships.
 The largest cruise ship which currently visits Cairns regularly is the approximate equivalent of 16 storeys high above the waterline, whereas in future (after channel deepening) the largest vessel will be the height equivalent of a 20 storey hotel (approximately).
-It is also significant that the number of large cruise ships visiting Cairns is likely to increase by an average of 5 -10% additional trips per year to 2026.
-Chapter B12 (Landscape and Visual) considered the likely change in the perceived character of Trinity Bay for people living in the high-rise apartments would be negligible.
+It is also significant that the number of large cruise ships visiting Cairns is likely to increase by an average of 5 - 10% additional trips per year to 2026.
+The Visual and Landscape Assessment (Cardno, 2017) considered the likely change in the perceived character of Trinity Bay for people living in the high-rise apartments would be negligible.
 Additional light glow from wharf and shipping activities was also considered to be negligible.